Crushywanna/BinaryObjectOrientedKollector/README.md

 Eventual TODOs:
 1) Add a prompt asking the user what they want
+   NAILED IT.
+After looking at several of the examples provided by Professor Sorensen, I went through my assignments from undergrad and found one that implemented a question tree for user input.
+     Ripped my tree straight from there.
-2) A way to close the program without having to close the IDE or other interactions (similar to a "press Q to quit" function"
+3) A way to close the program without having to close the IDE or other interactions (similar to a "press Q to quit" function" Same as above, really.

+Several TODOs left in the program itself.
+I need to clean those up as well, but not really required for the Final Requirements.